Wikipedia has an excellent Alice Cooper page.

 (Brian Nelson, June 1995)

 Even though Alice's Beverly Hills house had been in a fire, it had been repaired.
 Those old "Maps of Hollywood Stars' Homes" sometimes still list that house.
 In the late '80s, we saw the house.
 It had a sign outside that read: "Alice Doesn't Live Here Anymore, Go Back and Get a Refund!"
+[The sign was placed there by Shep Gordon].

 (Susie, August 1996)